acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ## templates/pages.html

-The last thing we need to do now, is to change the links in our main template *templates/pages.html* so that they reference the libraries located in our application’s *resource* collection and not those stored in the eXist-db’s *shared-resources* app any more.
+The last thing we need to do now is to change the links in our main template *templates/pages.html* so that they reference the libraries located in our application’s *resource* collection and not those stored in the eXist-db’s *shared-resources* app any more.
 This means we have to change our head element from:

 ```html
 <head>